wp-plugins/json-api/readme.txt

 * Initial Public Release

 == Upgrade Notice ==

+= 0.9.3 =
+Fixed a bug where child pages could not be introspected by the API.

 = 0.9.2 =
 Fixed a bug where the /api/ path would stop working upon publishing new pages.